-If a brokeris involved, commission will be due.
+If a broker is involved, the commission will be due.
 Be certain it is paid or addressed otherwise.

-Review bill of sale to transfer personal property, and be certain that all items are included and clearly identified.
-Items transferred by bill of sale may include inventory, machinery, equipment, office furniture, supplies and goodwill.
+Review the bill of sale to transfer personal property, and be certain that all items are included and clearly identified.
+Items transferred by bill of sale may include inventory, machinery, equipment, office furniture, supplies, and goodwill.

 A General Warranty Deed for real estate purchased should be executed and recorded to transfer realty.
-Obtain owner’s title policy for buyer.
-Seller should consider obtaining mortgagee’s policy if seller is financing any part of the real estate.
-If buyer will assume existing lease, make sure all necessary consents are in place.
+Obtain the owner’s title policy for the buyer.
+The seller should consider obtaining mortgagee’s policy if the seller is financing any part of the real estate.
+If the buyer will assume the existing lease, make sure all necessary consents are in place.

-If seller finances any part of the transaction, the buyer and spouse may be required to personally guarantee payment, especially if other security is not adequate.
+If the seller finances any part of the transaction, the buyer and spouse may be required to personally guarantee payment, especially if another security is not adequate.

-Seller should be sure to perfect lien on property if seller financing is involved.
+The seller should be sure to perfect the lien on the property if seller financing is involved.
 This is done by filing a UCC form I Financing Statement with your local and state authorities.

-Obtain necessary formal shareholder approval and director approval of corporation or approval of partners if partnership or joint venture is seller if substantially all assets are being sold.
-Seller should also obtain certified copies of proper resolutions of buyer.
+Obtain necessary formal shareholder approval and director approval of corporation or approval of partners if a partnership or joint venture is a seller if substantially all assets are being sold.
+The seller should also obtain certified copies of proper resolutions of the buyer.